1851: Edward Funnell made the world’s smallest watch

 In 1861, the census indicates his occupation “Master watchmaker employing 2 men and 3 boys” and records his home address at 7, Grand Parade, Brighton.
 His three daughters by his second wife, Caroline, are also recorded: Caroline Isabelle, Ellen Victoria, and Louisa.

 In 1862, his business moves again to 53 East Street and in 1867, he operates also from number 54.
-Folthorpe’s Brighton Directory records him at both 7 Grand Parade as a resident and at 54 Edward Street as a watchmaker.
+Folthorpe’s Brighton Directory records him at both 7 Grand Parade as a resident and at 54 East Street as a watchmaker.

 During these years, Edward turns his attention to the railways and registers several patents.
 The Mechanics’ Magazine and Journal of Engineering, Agricultural Machinery July 10, 1863 (page 497) records: